 Multiple options now exist for natural-looking lip augmentation in New York City.
-There are surgical lip implants for a permanent augmentation or non-surgical dermal fillers that last several months.
+There are surgical lip implants for a lip augmentation or non-surgical dermal fillers that last several months.
 In either method of lip augmentation, the goal is to provide fuller, sexier lips – without distorting the natural lip borders and lines, or the proportion of the face.
 As an added benefit, many patients see fewer wrinkles around the mouth after the procedure.

 Who Can Benefit From Lip Augmentation?